roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 __4.1__ The filter is still in development, but in the examples I've shown I have used a 23 cm x 20 cm (9 in x 8 in) corner of a 100% cotton pillowcase giving me 2 layers.

 ![EVERYMASK Harness filter](../images/everymask-step4.1-filter.jpg "EVERYMASK Harness filter")

+Some filter materials are better than others, and articles such as <a href="https://www.nytimes.com/article/coronavirus-homemade-mask-material-DIY-face-mask-ppe.html" target="_blank">this one by the New York Times</a> address that in more detail.

 I clamp it by starting with the top edge.
 I hold it infront of my face to find the rough center, pinch that and push it under the nose piece, then I work my way out from there.
 Images coming soon.